thalisgold/spatial-modelling-tool/README.md

 Three widely known statistics to estimate the error of regression problems were used:  the root mean square error (RMSE), the mean absolute error (MAE), and the coefficient of determination (R2) between the actual and predicted values.
 The tool returns global cross-validation errors calculated on the entire training dataset and not on folds (except when RFE is executed).
 Since we have a prediction and know the target variable for the entire study area, we are able to compute the actual error and compare it to the cross-validation estimates.

-As a complement to the standard cross-validation strategies, the area of applicability is also calculated for each model and the nearest neighbour distance distributions are visualized.
+As a complement to the standard cross-validation strategies, the area of applicability is calculated for each model and the nearest neighbour distance distributions are visualized.
 This visualization allows to assess whether training data feature a representative coverage of the prediction area and if cross-validation (CV) folds (or independent test data) are adequately chosen to be representative for the prediction locations.
 Click [here](https://www.nature.com/articles/s41467-022-29838-9) for more information about this topic!

 When all steps have been performed in the correct order and at least one CV method has been selected for validation, a button appears and the user can start the model training and prediction.